VALAWAI/docs/docs/tutorials/how_python_component/echo_example/step_02.md

-# Step 2 (Optional).
-Set up the development environment
+# Step 2 (Optional): Isolated Development Environment with Docker

-For a consistent and isolated development experience, you can utilize Docker to create a dedicated environment for building and testing your component.
-This step is optional but provides all the necessary software and tools, minimizing potential conflicts with your local system setup.
+For a consistent and isolated development experience, you have the option to utilize Docker.
+This approach creates a self-contained environment with all the necessary software and tools for building and testing your component.
+By using Docker, you can minimize potential conflicts with your local system setup and ensure a reproducible development process.

-To set up this development environment, you will need to create the following files and directories within your project's root:
+To set up the isolated development environment, you will need to create a specific directory structure and the following files within your project's root directory (`C1_echo_example_with_python_and_pika/`):

 ```
 C1_echo_example_with_python_and_pika/